cmikstas/TriviaGame/README.md

 What is this project?

 I formatted this trivia game to look like an AP US History exam that someone would take in high school.
-I thought it would be kinda funny and way to help me understand the array I had to build for the project a little better.
+I thought it would be kinda funny and a way to help me understand the array I had to build for the project a little better.
 I went to AP History practice test sites, found questions, and changed them to bring in stuff from the Terminator movies...

 Why is this project useful?